ArtyZe/yolov3_lite/README.md

 YOLO2
 	Before   Runtime: 15s, mAP: 0.62
 	After    Runtime: 2s,  mAP: 0.57
+	when I test tiny-yolo, the runtime can reduced to < 1s in CPU

 If you want to use my code, please let me know